 - Knowledge of company's products or services

-From these resources a number of strong capabilities can be developed:
+From these marketing resources, several strong capabilities can be developed, which should include:

 - Content creation